matthewphamilton/r4dev/content/en/docs/Framework/oop.md

 ---
-title: "OOP"
+title: "Why ready4 is object oriented"
-linkTitle: "OOP"
+linkTitle: "Why ready4 is object oriented"
 date: 2017-01-05
 weight: 3
 description: >
-  A short lead description about this content page.
-It can be **bold** or _italic_ and can be split over multiple paragraphs.
+  ready4 is implemented using object oriented programming.
+This brief article explains what this means and why it is useful.
 ---

 {{% pageinfo %}}
-This is a placeholder page.
-Replace it with your own content.
+This page reproduces an article from the documentation website of the ready4 R package.
+As this is in an external website, its content is not indexed when using the "Search this site" tool.
 {{% /pageinfo %}}

-{{< iframe src = "https://ready4-dev.github.io/ready4/articles/V_03.html" style = "min-height:98vh; border:none;">}}
+{{< iframe src = "https://ready4-dev.github.io/ready4/articles/V_03.html" style = "min-height:150vh; border:none;">}}